Easement issues crop up with alarming frequency, particularly in rural areas, and it’s no wonder!

 Easement issues can be thorny, often pitting neighbor against neighbor.
 Easements can also be used as a tool to resolve conflict.
 Below are some examples of easement issues.

-Boundary Line Disputes: If a someone has built a fence, structure, or driveway that you thought was on the property that you purchased, but turns out to be situated on your neighbor’s property, you’ll need to get an easement from your neighbor in order to legally keep that fence, building, or access in place.
+Boundary Line Disputes: If someone has built a fence, structure, or driveway that you thought was on the property that you purchased, but turns out to be situated on your neighbor’s property, you’ll need to get an easement from your neighbor in order to legally keep that fence, building, or access in place.
 Often, boundary line issues crop up that pre-date one or both of the current owners and don’t come to light until someone tries to buy or sell one of the properties.

 Negative Easements: A negative easement is an agreement not to do something, such as build a fence, block a view, or construct something that could negatively impact your neighbor.
 Whoever holds the easement is, in essence, preventing the other property owner from using their own property in a specific way.